Environment

 Steel is the most recycled material in the world, but that’s not the only thing we recycle and reuse from our operations.

-Steel has always been eminently recyclable, so U. S. Steel has a long history of recycling.
-Because of steel’s physical properties, our products can be recycled at the end of their useful life without loss of quality, contributing to steel’s high recycling rate and affordability.
+Steel has always been infinitely recyclable, and U. S. Steel's history of recycling is long.
+The products made with steel help contribute toward a circular economy.
+Because of steel’s physical properties, steel products can be recycled at the end of their useful life without loss of quality.
+The ability to recycle steel also contributes to its affordability.

 Recyclability rates in the